adamtiger/ai/README.md

 ### MountainCar

-In this project the classical control problem Mountain Car was examined and solved in C++.
+In this subproject the classical control problem Mountain Car was examined and solved in C++.
 There is no third party library in the project.
 The applied reinforcement learning algorithm was: Sarsa with coarse coding.

 ### NArmedBandit